Khadija-Ghulam-Nabi/Landing-Page-Project/README.md

 # Landing-Page-Project
-#Page Title:  Simple HTML and CSS Project

-#Live Demoo:  Click the link below to check the live demo of the Project: https://khadija-ghulam-nabi.github.io/Landing-Page-Project/
+#Live Demo:  Click the link below to check the live demo of the Project: https://khadija-ghulam-nabi.github.io/Landing-Page-Project/

 #Desscrption: This project is a simple webpage created using only HTML and CSS.
 It demonstrates basic webpage layout, styling and design.

-#Technologies Used:  HTML , CSS
+🛠️ Technologies Used:
+HTML5: For structuring the content.
+CSS3: For styling and layout.

+🌟 Features:
+Dynamic Navigation: Interactive navigation menu for seamless browsing.
+Custom Favicon: A unique favicon enhances the website's branding.
-#Features: Clean and Simple design.
-Basic Styling using CSS
+Stylish Layout: Clean and visually appealing design using pure CSS.